navroze/apartment-rent-api/README.md

 Running CSV Dump
 -------------

 **Note**: The csv_dump will handle insertion and deltas.
-Please create two databases named `rent_db` and `rent_db_test`.Please refere to the commented section in `init.sql` for creating the tables and indexes.
-Execute `init.sql` in both the databases before going through the steps below.
+Please create two databases named `rent_db` and `rent_db_test`.Please refere to `init.sql` for creating the tables and indexes.
 Change the `user`, `password` and `host` in `config.json`.

 To run csv_dump execute the following command `node csv_dump.js` after the node project setup is complete.
 There are two options for dumping csv in postgres.
-A prompt will ask if you want to the immediately.
+A prompt will ask if you want to do the dump immediately.
 1. If *Y* or *y* is selected the dump will be initiated based on the csv file set in `config.json` of the project.
 2. Any other option will start a cron job on a weekly basis.
 The cron will run every Sunday at 00:00

 Getting Started on host machine without docker
 ---------------
-**Note**: Please create two databases named `rent_db` and `rent_db_test`.Please refer to the commented section in `init.sql` for creating the databases.
+**Note**: Please create two databases named `rent_db` and `rent_db_test`.
 Execute `init.sql` in both the databases before going through the steps below.Set the host, database user and password in the `config.json` file of the project.
 Perform a CSV dump before starting the web application.

 ```bash
 # Get the latest snapshot